5 Stages of the Business Cycle: How to Succeed in Every Phase

 By emphasizing effective management practices and smart resource allocation, businesses can position themselves for sustained growth and resilience in the face of future challenges.

-The fifth stage of small business growth is one where you’ll have to refortify your business plan so that it can handle the costs and stresses involved in rapid growth.
+The fifth stage of small business growth is one where you’ll need to refine your business plan to accommodate the costs and stresses associated with rapid growth.
 In other words, it’s time to scale your business.
 Doing so entails increasing the business’s reach into new markets, attracting new customers, and developing new products and services (and new ways to sell them).

-The key to expanding successfully is keeping the right pace and the right direction; moving too quickly or into an unviable area can lead the business to a point where funds dry out more quickly than they can be replenished.
-Though it is cliche, the old idea of not biting off more than you can chew holds very true at this stage in the business cycle.
+The key to expanding successfully is maintaining the right pace and direction; moving too quickly or into an unviable area can lead the business to a point where funds dry up more quickly than they can be replenished.
+Though it is cliché, the old idea of not biting off more than you can chew holds very true at this stage in the business cycle.

 How can you avoid moving too fast in your business expansion?
 Delegate more and more tasks and responsibilities to top-level managers so that you may reallocate your time and energy to obtaining the cash necessary to fund the expansion.
 At this stage, funds are typically obtained from new investors, partners, joint ventures, or business funding.